 - Equal opportunities

 - Training and development of young academic and non-academic staff

 The Staff Council of Museum für Naturkunde Berlin represents the interests of Museum staff in line with the Personalvertretungsgesetz (PersVG) Berlin (Staff Representation Act).

-The Staff Council has seven members:
+The Staff Council has nine members:

 - Yori Schultka (employee, 1st Deputy Chairperson of the Board)

 - Andreas Schnock (employee, 2nd Deputy Chairperson of the Board)

 - Michael Czura (employee, 3rd Deputy Chairperson of the Board)

 - Detlef Willborn (employee)